gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

 .. admonition:: Tasks

     #.
-Edit the with radii values in the list to create different spirals.
+Edit the radii values in the list to create different spirals.
     #.
-Edit the with radii values in the list to spiral inwards.
+Edit the radii values in the list to spiral inwards.

 ----